tomsWebConsulting/twcsl/v7.1/Bookmarklet/Fluid Engine Grid Show/README.md

 * Add code from file **[fluid engine grid show.bookmarklet][2]** as the URL for a bookmark in your browser named **Fluid Engine Grid Show**.

+* Edit a page with Fluid Engine sections.

+* Use the bookmarket.

 ## What is a bookmarket?